nelantone/okrs_evolgo/README.md

   - **Questions:**
     - Probably is as easy as possible solution, in any case I think is good to ask if the user should be created with a password and we should add some Token-based Authentication.
     For now I will start it whithout as is not specified and I think it will be ok to implemented later on.

+    - About the model associations.
+      In my understanding:
+      - User has many goals
+      - Goals belong to user
+      - User can Create a Key-Result
+      - Key-Result belongs to Goal
+      - Goal has many Key-Results
+        User can Create a Key-Result **But(implicitly in my logic) it should be though Goal, right?
+        So it should be:
+        We create a User, the User Create a Goals, from a Goal we create Key-Objectives So, in my understanding, the user should assign the goal id to create a key-result.
+Do I am missing something?

+  Answer:
+  1. User authentication is not required.
+But, it would be a great addition.
+You can implement any approach that you feel better.
+  2. You are right about the model association.

 </details>
 <br>